Jacob Tobia to Play Non-Binary Character for She-Ra Season 4

 Recent Comments

-- BillReynolds on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 9 mins ago
+- ClarkEMyers on History and SFF Storytelling: A New Monthly Column 21 mins ago

-- Zotz on New Star Wars: Rise of Skywalker Teaser (Seemingly) Promises Massive Resistance Fleet 10 mins ago
+- Sunspear on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 2 hours ago

-- Donald Davis on I’m Not Superstitious: Lisa Mannetti’s “Houdini: The Egyptian Paradigm” 14 mins ago
+- ronaldlizotte678 on All the Lore We’ve Learned so Far From HBO’s Watchmen Site 2 hours ago

-- Jim smethurst on The Claw of the Conciliator, Part 2: Unholy Communions 15 mins ago
+- JanaJansen on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 3 hours ago

-- hihosilver28 on See Your Friends “One Last Time” in the Final Trailer for Star Wars: The Rise of Skywalker 15 mins ago
+- John Smith on We Are Very Into the Idea of Michael Keaton Returning as Batman for a Batman Beyond Movie 4 hours ago

-- birgit on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 18 mins ago
+- PamAdams on All the Lore We’ve Learned so Far From HBO’s Watchmen Site 5 hours ago

-- Masha on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 22 mins ago
+- Lord_Monch on See Your Friends “One Last Time” in the Final Trailer for Star Wars: The Rise of Skywalker 5 hours ago